1952 The Education of Mickey Mantle

 Without Mays, the Giants sputtered for a month, springing the Dodgers well into first place.
-Particularly cleaning up against the second divisionIt was one of two career shutouts for Labine, who would spend the bulk of his career as a reliever. teams, the Dodgers spent the summer missing nary a beat—even without Newcombe.
-His absence was eased by yet another African-American Dodger prospect, the aptly named Joe Black.
+Particularly cleaning up against the second divisionBrooklyn sported a combined 67-20 record against Boston, Chicago, Cincinnati and Pittsburgh. teams, the Dodgers spent the summer missing nary a beat—even without Newcombe.
+His absence was eased by yet another African-American Dodgers prospect, the aptly named Joe Black.
 A rookie at 28, Black quickly emerged as the Dodgers’ ace reliever by winning 15 games (against four losses), saving another 15 and producing a 2.15 ERA that barely missed qualifying for the league lead.
 Opponents batted just .201 off the right-hander.

 The Dodgers developed a tormenting case of déjà vu when, at the beginning of September, a nine-game lead over the Giants was quickly pared to three in just 12 days.
 The eerie parallels to 1951 would be short-lived, however, as the Dodgers this time held steady over New York for the final three weeks, sparing the drama of a nail-biting finish.
 It was, in fact, the first time in five years that the NL pennant would not be decided on the last day of the season.

-In Game Seven, it was Mantle who ended Joe Black’s day when he homered off the tired Dodger pitcher—making his third start in seven days against an equally exhausted Allie Reynolds—to give the Yankees a 3-2 lead after six innings.
-Mantle again played the insurance man with a RBI single in the seventh, which once more proved vital a half-inning later when the Dodgers threatened with one out and the bases loaded—and Duke Snider due up, followed by Jackie Robinson.
+In Game Seven, it was Mantle who ended Joe Black’s day when he homered off the tired Dodgers pitcher—making his third start in seven days against an equally exhausted Allie Reynolds—to give the Yankees a 3-2 lead after six innings.
+Mantle again played the insurance man with a RBI single in the seventh, which once more proved vital a half-inning later when the Dodgers threatened with one out and the bases loaded for Duke Snider—with Jackie Robinson on deck.

 Casey Stengel brought in left-handed reliever Bob Kuzava, who retired the left-handed-hitting Snider on a pop-up; when Robinson also popped one up in the infield, the formality of ending the inning quickly grew to alarm as the entire Yankee infield appeared apprehensive—except second baseman Billy Martin, who had perhaps the worst position on the ball.
 He nevertheless came racing in full tilt from the edge of the outfield to alongside the mound, making a running, knee-high catch to save the day.
 Kuzava stayed in for the final two innings and quietly put away the Dodgers to win it all.